bringauto/etna/README.md

 # BringAuto virtual development platform

+<span style="color:red">!!!
+This is THE ONLY WORKING release of ETNA for FLEET PROTOCOL V1 !!! </span>

 It's intended to simplify development for [Fleet] and The Autonomy developers.

 The system can be used by docker-compose stored at the git root of this repository.